ltalirz/atomistic-software/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and makes use of the great [mui-datatable](https://github.com/gregnb/mui-datatables) and [nivo](https://github.com/plouc/nivo) visualization library.

-- `npm start`runs the app in the development mode.
-- `npm test` launches the test runner in the interactive watch mode, see [running tests](https://facebook.github.io/create-react-app/docs/running-tests).
-- `npm run build` builds the app for production to the `build` folder (bundles React and optimizes for performance).
-- `npm run deploy` deploys the app to GitHub pages.

 Tip: You don't need the (large & growing) `gh-pages` branch.
 Clone only the `master` branch via
 ```
 git clone -b master --single-branch git@github.com:ltalirz/atomistic-software.git
 ```

+- `npm install` installs dependencies for running the app locally.
+- `npm start` runs the app in the development mode.
+- `npm test` launches the test runner in the interactive watch mode, see [running tests](https://facebook.github.io/create-react-app/docs/running-tests).
+- `npm run build` builds the app for production to the `build` folder (bundles React and optimizes for performance).
+- `npm run deploy` deploys the app to GitHub pages.

 ## License